 Memory foam isolates movement.
 So, if your partner is tossing and turning on their side of the bed you will feel little movement on your side of the mattress.

 Memory foam mattresses are naturally hypoallergenic.
-This means they are less likely to trigger an allergic reaction compared to other types of material.
+This means they are less likely to cause an allergic reaction compared to other types of material.
 Their hypoallergenic nature is a feature that is often overlooked when discussing the pros and cons of a memory foam mattress.

 Memory foam has a very dense structure.
 This makes it difficult for dust mites, molds, and other allergens to penetrate the foam structure.
 Keeping the number of nasty microbes in your mattress to a minimum is great news for people that suffer from allergies.